5 Great SARB035 Alternatives To Replace A Classic Seiko Model

 Whilst the Bambino doesn’t quite match up to the sapphire crystal of the SARB, opting for a mineral instead, it does deliver the mighty Cal.F6724 automatic movement, which is pretty accurate for a budget watch.
 You also get 50m water resistance and a display case back as a couple of nice extra touches.

-It’s the price where this watch comes up trumps, though, with it retailing online around $215.
-At this price, you’re getting a good quality, sharp-looking 41mm watch with a super movement from a reputable budget brand.
+This is a sharp-looking 41mm watch with a super movement from a reputable budget brand.
 A straightforward alternative to the SARB for sure!

 In Short: The next generation of the SARB range.
 The Presage model is the best budget dress watch on the market, with some slight tweaks from the SARB.